-- This process is known as real-time dynamic programming. - Since we learn the Q function, it is also known as Q-learning. - $\bullet \ V(s)$ is initialized to h(s) - If h is admissible, and after repeated trials, this greedy policy eventually becomes optimal. - Thus we are learning the right set of values-this is why MDPs are considered a form of reinforcement learning. - If h is good, very large problems can be solved this way.
+- This process is known as real-time dynamic programming. - V(s) is initialized to h(s) - If h is admissible, and after repeated trials, this greedy policy eventually becomes optimal. - This is just like the reinforcement learning we saw before for learning a heuristic, but adapted for a more realistic environment. - If h is good, very large problems can be solved this way.